-Architecture designs projects that not only respond to these changes, but also
+From people’s housing preferences to the ways that we exhibit art, contemporary culture is undergoing rapid and significant changes.
+Independent Architecture designs projects that not only respond to these changes, but also propose new possibilities.

-the world.
-Its personnel approach each project with a mix of curiosity, intellectualism, and experience that enables them to create thoughtful and unusual environments.
+Independent Architecture is a Denver based office with projects around the U.S. Its personnel approach each project with a mix of curiosity, intellectualism, and experience that enables them to create thoughtful and unusual environments.